boost-edu-tools/gitinspectorgui/docs/ai-tools/overview.md

 ## Overview

-The GitInspectorGUI project utilizes a carefully selected ecosystem of AI tools that collectively provide the best available AI-assisted development experience in 2025.
+The GitInspectorGUI project utilizes a set of AI tools that in our experience, collectively provide the best available AI-assisted development in 2025.
 This documentation covers our recommended workflow combining three complementary tools, each optimized for specific aspects of software development.

 ## The Three-Tool Ecosystem